The N3 contract for wide area data network services in the NHS ended as planned on 31 March 2017.

 Mandatory Supplemental Terms

-For procurements run via the CCS RM3825 dynamic purchasing system, the MST will already be incorporated in the associated contractual documentation.
+For procurements run via the CCS RM3825 dynamic purchasing system, the Mandatory Supplemental Terms will already be incorporated in the associated contractual documentation.
 For procurements run outside of RM3825, organisations must include these to ensure that these key terms are understood by both customer and supplier organisations and adhered to.

 By signing the Connection Agreement consumer organisations are obliged to include these terms in their supplier contracts.
 Suppliers are also obliged to include these terms via their commitment to adhere to the HSCN Obligations Framework.